-Wallerian degeneration (WaD) is the process of antegrade degeneration of the axons and their accompanying myelin sheaths following proximal axonal or neuronal cell body lesions.
-It may result following neuronal loss due to cerebral infarction, trauma, necrosis, focal demyelination or haemorrhage.
+Wallerian degeneration is the process of antegrade degeneration of the axons and their accompanying myelin sheaths following proximal axonal or neuronal cell body lesions.
+It may result following neuronal loss due to cerebral infarction, trauma, necrosis, focal demyelination, or hemorrhage.

 It is usually classified into four stages:

 - degeneration of the axons and myelin sheaths with mild chemical changes (0-4 weeks)

 - rapid destruction of myelin protein fragments that were already degenerated, lipids remain intact (4-14 weeks)

 - gliosis replaces the degenerated axons and myelin sheaths, myelin lipid breakdown (>14 weeks)

 - atrophy of the white matter tracts (months to years)